anilu2660/google-solution-challenge-2026/README.md

 | Numeric features | `InterviewScore`, `SkillTestScore`, `YearsAtCompany` |

 ### Step 2 — View the Audit Dashboard
-After upload, the statistical engine runs instantly and GPT-4o begins an asynchronous full audit (streaming).
+After upload, the statistical engine runs instantly and Gemini begins an asynchronous full audit (streaming).
 You'll see:
 - **Risk level badge** (CRITICAL / HIGH / MEDIUM / LOW)
 - **Metric cards** with animated counters
-- **AI Summary banner** with the GPT-4o executive summary
+- **AI Summary banner** with the Gemini executive summary
 - All charts and findings update once the AI response completes

 ### Step 3 — Chat with the AI Co-Pilot